UK fund managers bruised by June turmoil

 "Most of the flows out were in retail.
 We've seen a lot of that bounce back in July," chief executive Michael Dobson told reporters after Schroders unveiled its first-half results.

-Stock in Schroders, Standard Life and Henderson Group, which also reported first-half results, fell as investors digested news of the outflows in the second quarter, and took profits on shares that have risen strongly this year.
+Stock in Schroders, Standard Life SL.I and Henderson Group (HGGH.L), which also reported first-half results, fell as investors digested news of the outflows in the second quarter, and took profits on shares that have risen strongly this year.

 Standard Life, which earns most of its money by selling insurance, saw 7.1 billion pounds of net new money added to assets run for clients by its fund management arm in the first half of 2013.